Terms of Engagement

 Communications and Confidentiality >

 As a matter of professional responsibility, we are generally required to preserve the confidences and secrets of our clients.
 This professional obligation and the legal privilege for attorney-client communications exists to encourage candid and complete communication between a client and lawyer.
-We can perform truly beneficial services for you only if we are aware of all information that might be relevant to our representation.
+We can perform truly beneficial services for our clients only if we are aware of all information that might be relevant to our representation.

 Termination of Engagement >